dizcza/gym-ultrasonic/README.md

 ### Environment

+Adapted from https://github.com/lelmac/robotsim (originally, `AutonomousRobot-v1`).

-`UltrasonicServo-v0` (`AutonomousRobot-v1` in the [original repo](https://github.com/lelmac/robotsim)) - Ultrasonic sonar sensor (without a moving servo), mounted on top of a robot (small red rectangle), heads forward.
+`Ultrasonic-v0` - Ultrasonic sonar sensor (without a moving servo), mounted on top of a robot (small red rectangle), heads forward.

+`UltrasonicServo-v0` - Ultrasonic sonar sensor with a servo that has fixed angular velocity.

-`UltrasonicServo-v1` - Ultrasonic sonar sensor with a moving servo (that rotates the sonar sensor).
+`UltrasonicServo-v1` - Ultrasonic sonar sensor with a servo that learns how to rotate the sensor.

 ## Setup

+Requires Python 3.6+

 ```bash
 pip install -r requirements.txt
 python ddpg.py